Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

    1. The statements are executed at each input line that contains a string matched by the *regular expression*.
 5. compound pattern { statements }
    1. A *compound pattern* combines expressions with **&& (AND)**, **||(OR)**, **!(NOT)**, and **parentheses**; the *statements* are executed at each input line where the *compound pattern* is true.
-6. pattern1, pattern2 { statements}
+6. pattern1, pattern2 { statements }
    1. A *range pattern* matches each input line from a line matched by *pattern1*, to the next line matched by *pattern2*, inclusive; the *statements* are executed at each matching line